 3-1 quart empty yogurt or cottage cheese containers, sterilized

-- Let soak for 12 hours.
-Drain and rinse every 6-8 hours thereafter to keep beans wet until sprouted.
-Do not let beans dry out.
+- Let soak for 3-4 days, rinsing every 6-8 hours.
 Enzymes will be alive even if sprouts are just beginning to show.
 This process takes several days.

 - When sprouts have grown, rinse beans well again, and cover amply with fresh water.
 Cook black beans over medium heat until soft for about 45 minutes.
 Bring pinto/red beans to a boil over medium heat (this takes around 45 minutes) and cook for about 1 1/4 hours more, or until soft.
 Replenish water if needed.
 DO NOT ADD SALT WHILE COOKING, THIS INHIBITS BEANS FROM SOFTENING.